sourrust/flac/README.md

 of 16 and before.
 This is based on the test suite I have on this project and the tests do fail when the bit sample size is larger than 16.

-Currently I'm trying to get the decoder to use varied sized integers in order to make the buffer allocation more efficient and afterward I want to start on that encoding side of FLAC.
+Now that I have the varied size integers, making the buffer allocation more efficient, I want to start on the encoding side of FLAC.
 It will be a bit slower as I am busy with work but that is a goal of the project for sure.

 - [ ] encoder